samjulien/blog/_posts/2018-07-15-introduction-to-redis.markdown

 ### LRANGE

-`LRANGE` returns a subset of the list based on a specified start and stop index.
+`LRANGE` returns a subset of the List based on a specified start and stop index.
 Although these indexes are zero-based, they are no the same as array indexes.
-Given a full list, they simply indicate where to partition the list: make a slice from here (start) to here (stop):
+Given a full List, they simply indicate where to partition the List: make a slice from here (start) to here (stop):

 ```shell
 LRANGE key start stop
 ```

-To see the full list, we can use a neat trick: go from `0` to the element just before it, `-1`.
+To see the full List, we can use a neat trick: go from `0` to the element just before it, `-1`.

 ```shell
 LRANGE engineers 0 -1